jacob-dowdy/bio/README.md

 # bio
 Bio program in Ruby.
-Written Codeacademy's Ruby course
+Written in Codeacademy's Ruby course